pypy/pypy.org/posts/2022/11/toy-optimizer-virtuals.rst

 Psyco`__ but is e.g. also used by the paper `Partial Escape Analysis and Scalar Replacement for Java`__.

+.. _`²`:

+² The order in which we put the `store` operations back is relying on dictionary iteration order, which is insertion order.
+That's not a bad ordering, we could also be explicit and sort the fields in some order (ideally the order in which the object lays them out in memory).

 .. __: https://en.wikipedia.org/wiki/Escape_analysis